DRONE AND ROBOTICS CAMP

-Whether you’re a boy or girl, ages 8 to 16 and an aspiring drone entrepreneur, drone racer, drone aerial photographer, drone sports enthusiast, drone film director, a future drone engineer, or drone robotics guru, it's time to EXPLORE and TAKE FLIGHT at the 24/7 Learning Academy Drone and Entrepreneurship camp.
+If you’re a boy or girl, ages 11 to 19, and an aspiring drone entrepreneur, drone racer, drone aerial photographer, drone sports enthusiast, drone film director, future drone engineer, or drone robotics guru, it's time to EXPLORE and TAKE FLIGHT at the 24/7 Learning Academy Drone and STEM camp.

 FINANCIAL AID IS AVAILABLE